Raising Low Soil pH

 Other factors affecting soil pH include:

-Soil organic matter - soil organisms are continously decomposing organic matter.
+- Soil organic matter – soil organisms are continuously decomposing organic matter.
 The net effect of their activity is that hydrogen ions are released and the soil becomes more acidic.